 It is now believed that a persistent low level of inflammation plays a major role in atherosclerosis, the narrowing of blood vessels due to build-up of cholesterol and other lipids, which is often associated with CVD.

 CVD causes more deaths in the U.S. each year than any other cause, according to the American Heart Association.
 A number of risk factors, such as family history, high cholesterol, high blood pressure, being overweight or diabetic, have been linked to the development of CVD, but a significant number of people who have few or no identified risk factors will also develop CVD.
 This fact has lead researchers to look for additional risk factors that might be either causing CVD or that could be used to determine lifestyle changes and/or treatments that could reduce a person's risk.

 High-sensitivity CRP is one of a growing number of cardiac risk markers that are used to help determine a person's risk.
 Some studies have shown that measuring CRP with a highly sensitive assay can help identify the risk level for CVD in apparently healthy people.
 This more sensitive test can measure CRP levels that are within the higher end of the reference range.
 These normal but slightly high levels of CRP in otherwise healthy individuals can predict the future risk of a heart attack, stroke, sudden cardiac death, and peripheral arterial disease, even when cholesterol levels are within an acceptable range.

-You will get a payment link before sample collection.
-You can also make the payment by Scan QR code at the time of collection or pay cash to the technician.
+You will get a payment link in 2 hours.
+You can make the payment online or pay cash to the technician.

 Thyrocare Technologies Limited is India's first and most advanced Totally Automated Laboratory having its strong presence in more than 2000 cities / towns in India and internationally.